jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 216 Bribery
 (1) Every person is guilty of a corrupt practice who commits the offence of bribery.
-(2) Every person commits the offence of bribery who, directly or indirectly, by himself or herself or by any other person on his or her behalf—or who, upon or in consequence of any such gift or procurement as aforesaid, procures, or engages, promises, or endeavours to procure, the return of any person or candidates at any election or the vote of any voter.
+(2) A person commits the offence of bribery if the person directly, indirectly, or by an agent— (a) gives any money to, or procures any benefit for, a voter to induce the voter to—
+    (i) vote or refrain from voting; or
+    (ii) refrain from registering as an elector of an electoral district; or (iii) register on the roll for a General electoral district and not a Māori electoral district, or register on the roll for a Māori electoral district and not a General electoral district; or
-  (a) gives any money or procures any office to or for any voter, or to or for any other person on behalf of any voter, or to or for any other person, in order to induce any voter to vote or refrain from voting; or
+  (b) gives any money to, or procures any benefit for, another person on behalf of any voter to induce the voter to—
+    (i) vote or refrain from voting; or
+    (ii) refrain from registering as an elector of an electoral district; or (iii) register on the roll for a General electoral district and not a Māori electoral district, or register on the roll for a Māori electoral district and not a General electoral district; or
+  (c) gives any money to, or procures any benefit for, any person for that person to induce any voter to—
+    (i) vote or refrain from voting; or
+    (ii) refrain from registering as an elector of an electoral district; or (iii) register on the roll for a General electoral district and not a Māori electoral district, or register on the roll for a Māori electoral district and not a General electoral district; or
+  (d) gives any money to, or procures any benefit for, any person, corruptly, on account of any voter having—
+    (i) voted or refrained from voting; or
+    (ii) refrained from registering as an elector of an electoral district; or (iii) registered on the roll for a General electoral district and not a Māori electoral district, or registered on the roll for a Māori electoral district and not a General electoral district; or
+  (e) gives any money to, or procures any benefit for, any other person to induce the other person to procure—
+    (i) the return of any candidate or candidates at an election; or (ii) the vote of any voter; or
-  (b) corruptly does any such act as aforesaid on account of any voter having voted or refrained from voting; or (c) makes any such gift or procurement as aforesaid to or for any person in order to induce that person to procure, or endeavour to procure, the return of any person or candidates at an election or the vote of any voter,—
+  (f) receives any money, or obtains any benefit, for procuring or agreeing to procure—
+    (i) the return of any candidate or candidates at an election; or (ii) the vote of any voter.
 (3) For the purposes of this section,—
   (a) references to giving money shall include references to giving, lending, agreeing to give or lend, offering, promising, or promising to procure or endeavour to procure, any money or valuable consideration:
-  (b) references to procuring any office shall include references to giving, procuring, agreeing to give or procure, offering, promising, or promising to procure or to endeavour to procure, any office, place, or employment.
+  (b) references to procuring any benefit shall include references to giving, procuring, agreeing to give or procure, offering, promising, or promising to procure or to endeavour to procure, any office, place, or employment.
 (4) Every person commits the offence of bribery who— (a) advances or pays or causes to be paid any money to or to the use of any other person with the intent that that money or any part thereof shall be expended in bribery at any election; or
   (b) knowingly pays or causes to be paid any money to any person in discharge or repayment of any money wholly or in part expended in bribery at any election.
 (5) The foregoing provisions of this section shall not extend or be construed to extend to any money paid or agreed to be paid for or on account of any legal expenses incurred in good faith at or concerning an election.
-(6) A voter commits the offence of bribery if before or during an election he or she directly or indirectly, by himself or herself or by any other person on his or her behalf, receives, or agrees or contracts for, any money, gift, loan, or valuable consideration, office, place, or employment for himself or herself or for any other person for voting or agreeing to vote or for refraining or agreeing to refrain from voting.
+(6) A person commits the offence of bribery if the person directly, indirectly, or by an agent receives, or agrees to receive, any money, benefit, office, place, or employment for themselves, or any other person, for—
+  (a) agreeing to vote, or voting; or
+  (b) agreeing to refrain from voting, or refraining from voting; or (c) agreeing to refrain from registering as an elector of an electoral district, or refraining from registering as an elector of an electoral district; or
+  (d) agreeing to register, or registering, as an elector of a General electoral district and not a Māori electoral district, or as an elector of a Māori electoral district and not a General electoral district; or
+  (e) agreeing to induce, or inducing, a person to—
+    (i) vote or refrain from voting; or
+    (ii) refrain from registering as an elector of an electoral district; or (iii) register on the roll for a General electoral district and not a Māori electoral district, or register on the roll for a Māori electoral district and not a General electoral district.
-(7) Every person commits the offence of bribery if after an election he or she directly or indirectly, by himself or herself or by any other person on his or her behalf, receives any money or valuable consideration on account of any person having voted or refrained from voting or having induced any other person to vote or refrain from voting.
+(7) A person commits the offence of bribery if the person directly, indirectly, or by an agent receives any money or benefit for having, or for any other person having,—
+  (a) voted or refrained from voting; or
+  (b) refrained from registering as an elector of an electoral district; or (c) registered on the roll for a General electoral district and not a Māori electoral district, or registered on the roll for a Māori electoral district and not a General electoral district; or
+  (d) induced a person to—
+    (i) vote or refrain from voting; or
+    (ii) refrain from registering as an elector of an electoral district; or (iii) register on the roll for a General electoral district and not a Māori electoral district, or register on the roll for a Māori electoral district and not a General electoral district.
 (8) In this section the term voter includes any person who has or claims to have a right to vote.

 ### 217 Treating
 (1) Every person is guilty of a corrupt practice who commits the offence of treating.
-(2) Every person commits the offence of treating who corruptly, by himself or herself or by any other person on his or her behalf, either before, during, or after an election, directly or indirectly gives or provides, or pays wholly or in part the expense of giving or providing, any food, drink, entertainment, or provision to or for any person—
+(2) A person commits the offence of treating if at any time the person directly, indirectly, or by an agent corruptly gives, provides, or pays (in whole or in part) the expense of giving or providing, any food, drink, entertainment, or other thing to or for a person—
+  (a) for the purpose of influencing that person, or any other person, to—
+    (i) vote or refrain from voting; or
+    (ii) refrain from registering as an elector of an electoral district; or (iii) register on the roll for a General electoral district and not a Māori electoral district, or register on the roll for a Māori electoral district and not a General electoral district; or
-  (a) for the purpose of corruptly influencing that person or any other person to vote or refrain from voting; or (b) for the purpose of procuring himself or herself to be elected; or (c) on account of that person or any other person having voted or refrained from voting, or being about to vote or refrain from voting.
+  (b) for the purpose of procuring the vote of that person or any other person; or (c) on account of that person, or any other person, having—
+    (i) voted or refrained from voting; or
+    (ii) refrained from registering as an elector of an electoral district; or (iii) registered on the roll for a General electoral district and not a Māori electoral district, or registered on the roll for a Māori electoral district and not a General electoral district.
 (3) Every person commits the offence of treating who, being the holder of a licence for the sale by retail of alcohol (within the meaning of section 5(1) of the Sale and Supply of Alcohol Act 2012), knowingly supplies any food, drink, entertainment, or provision—
   (a) to any person where the supply thereof is demanded for the purpose of treating, or for any corrupt or illegal practice; or
   (b) to any persons, whether electors or not, for the purpose of procuring the return of a candidate or candidates at an election, and without receiving payment for it at the time when it is supplied.
-(4) Every elector who corruptly accepts or takes any such food, drink, entertainment, or provision also commits the offence of treating.
+(4) A person who corruptly accepts or takes any food, drink, entertainment, or other thing in any of the circumstances specified in subsection (2) also commits the offence of treating.
 (5) Notwithstanding anything in this section, the provision of a light supper after any election meeting shall be deemed not to constitute the offence of treating.

 ### 218 Undue influence
 (1) Every person is guilty of a corrupt practice who commits the offence of undue influence.
-(2) Every person commits the offence of undue influence who— (a) directly or indirectly, by himself or herself or by any other person on his or her behalf, makes use of or threatens to make use of any force, violence, or restraint, or inflicts or threatens to inflict, by himself or herself or by any other person, any temporal or spiritual injury, damage, harm, or loss upon or against any person, in order to induce or compel that person to vote for or against a particular candidate or party or to vote or refrain from voting, or on account of that person having voted for or against a particular candidate or having voted or refrained from voting; or
+(2) A person commits the offence of undue influence if the person— (a) directly, indirectly, or by an agent uses, or threatens to use, any force, violence, or restraint, or inflicts or threatens to inflict any injury, damage, harm, or loss upon or against any other person to induce or compel that other person to—
+    (i) vote or refrain from voting; or
+    (ii) vote, or refrain from voting, for or against a particular candidate or party; or (iii) refrain from registering as an elector of an electoral district; or (iv) register on the roll for a General electoral district and not a Māori electoral district, or register on the roll for a Māori electoral district and not a General electoral district; or
+  (b) directly, indirectly, or by an agent uses, or threatens to use, any force, violence, or restraint, or inflicts or threatens to inflict any injury, damage, harm, or loss upon or against any other person on account of that other person having—
+    (i) voted or refrained from voting; or
+    (ii) voted, or refrained from voting, for or against a particular candidate or party; or (iii) refrained from registering as an elector of an electoral district; or (iv) registered on the roll for a General electoral district and not a Māori electoral district, or registered on the roll for a Māori electoral district and not a General electoral district; or
-  (b) by abduction, duress, or any fraudulent device or contrivance, impedes or prevents the free exercise of the franchise of an elector, or thereby compels, induces, or prevails upon an elector either to vote or to refrain from voting.
+  (c) by abduction, duress, or any fraudulent means—
+    (i) impedes or prevents the free exercise of the franchise of an elector; or (ii) compels or induces an elector to vote or to refrain from voting; or (iii) compels or induces a person to refrain from registering as an elector of an electoral district; or (iv) compels or induces a person to register on the roll for a General electoral district and not a Māori electoral district, or to register on the roll for a Māori electoral district and not a General electoral district.

 **Illegal practices**

+### 218A Providing food, drink, or entertainment around polling places
+(1) During any voting period, a person must not provide, free of charge, any food, drink, or entertainment in an area around a polling place knowing that the area is a controlled area.
+(2) Subsection (1) does not apply to an entity that in its ordinary course of business provides, free of charge,— (a) any food or drink in the controlled area around a polling place:
+  (b) entertainment—
+    (i) in the controlled area around a polling place; or (ii) outside the controlled area around a polling place but that may be seen or heard in the controlled area around a polling place.
+(3) A person who, without reasonable excuse, contravenes subsection (1) is guilty of an illegal practice.
+(4) In this section,—
+  - **controlled area** , in relation to a polling place, means the area within 100 metres of any entrance to the polling place, or any smaller area specified by the Electoral Commission for a particular polling place
+  - **drink** excludes water
+  - **entertainment** includes music
+  - **polling place** includes an advance polling place
+  - **voting period** , in relation to a polling place, means any period during which electors may vote at the polling place.

 ### 219 Payments for exhibition of election notices
 (1) No payment or contract for payment may be made to any elector on account of the exhibition of, or the use of any house, land, building, or premises for the exhibition of, any address, poster, or notice that promotes or procures the election of a candidate or candidates at an election.